hitorilabs/navi/README.md

 I'm quite fond of my macbook air - I can't see myself interfacing with anything other than a laptop.

-If I can acquire some hardware for deep learning before the AI safety people start regulating GPUs, I'll most likely be interacting with it through SSH.
+For this reason, it's going to be a bit complicated to think about how I'm going to deal with storage.

-For that same reason, it's a little more complicated to think about how I'm going to deal with storage.
+This is not a budget build guide, we haven't been grinding normie work just to park the money in a bank.

 # Things to Consider